 Overview of the California Consumer Privacy Act

-The CCPA was signed into law June 28th 2018.
+The CCPA (CPRA) was signed into law June 28th 2018.
 The Act, which took effect on January 1st 2020, increases the rights of consumers with regard to their personal data and ensures businesses are upfront about how they collect and process this data.
-It also enables consumers to opt-out of the sale of their personal data.
+It also enables consumers to opt out of the sale of their personal data.

 Overview of the Washington Privacy Act

-If the WPA passes, Washington consumers would have the right to know who's using their data and why.
-Additionally, they'd be able to correct inaccurate personal information and stop the sale of their data.
+The WPA gives Washington consumers the right to know who's using their data and why.
+Additionally, they're able to correct inaccurate personal information and stop the sale of their data.

 How could these Acts affect your business?
 Let's consider who each Act applies to.